DuraMAT/software_guide/README.md

 - Be careful about choosing licenses that require all downstream code to also use the same license, e.g., [GPL](https://www.gnu.org/licenses/gpl-3.0.html)/[Apache](https://www.apache.org/licenses/LICENSE-2.0).
 - If you leave DuraMat and work for a company, you may no longer be able to use your own code as companies typically avoid any GPL code
+- Some labs may actually discourage or ban versions of such licenses because they contain patent-granting language (e.g., Apache 2.0 and GPL 3.0 for LBL)
+- If you really insist on these licenses, suggest talking to DuraMat program (for impact on industry adoption) as well as your lab’s IPO

 Example of license: